The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 Pets have slightly different stat modifiers than player characters do.
 Here are some of Queen's quirks, in no particular order:

-* Queen mirrors our raid buffs, including tincture, in real time (with the exception of Dragon Sight).
+* Queen mirrors our raid buffs, including tincture, in real time.
+    * Queen is unaffected by Dragon Sight.

-* Queen mirrors our debuffs, including damage downs and stuns, in real time (with the exception of Resurrection Sickness).
+* Queen mirrors our debuffs, including damage downs and stuns, in real time.
+    * Queen is unaffected by Resurrection Sickness.

 * Queen snapshots the player's stats and substats at the time of summoning.
     * Eating food or using a tincture will force Queen's stats to update.
 * Queen has a 100 DEX modifier instead of the Machinist's 115 DEX modifier.